RubyoffRails/Episode2/README.md

 Your Assignment
 ---------------

-1. Instead of randomly selecting the winner of a turn, use the Move's ranking to determine a winner
+1. Instead of randomly selecting the winner of a turn, use the Move's ranking to determine a winner (Done)
 2. Output to the screen a listing of the turns and who won

 Extra Credit (challenging)